 Staff spent time with people to get to know them.
 There were descriptions of what was important to people and how to care for them in their care plan.
-Information had been gathered from people, relatives and health professionals, and they had been signed or verbally agreed by people to show they had been involved in decisions about their care wherever possible.
 Staff told us when they were new they had read the care plans to get to know how to support people and had worked with more experienced staff in the team to see how people were supported with their lifestyles.
 Staff talked about people's needs in a knowledgeable way and explained how people were given the information they needed in a way they understood so that they could make choices.
+Staff knew about people's background, their preferences and their likes and dislikes.